NYC Schools to Run New Illustrative Math Program Aimed at Bolstering Test Scores

 According to the Illustrative Mathematics 2023 annual report, 2.13 million students and 42,233 teachers in 1,833 districts across the country used the curriculum last year, up significantly from 485,703 students and 5,008 teachers across 921 districts in 2020.
 This list includes the Los Angeles Unified School District, the second-largest public K–12 system in the United States.

-Illustrative Mathematics company officials declined to speak with The Epoch Times, but their website provides case studies from districts in three states.
+Illustrative Mathematics company officials declined to speak with The Epoch Times, but the company’s website provides case studies from districts in three states.

-The Homer Plessy Community Schools district, which serves middle school students in a New Orleans neighborhood, increased the average state test score for eighth-grade math by 13 percent a year after the district implemented IM in 2021, according to the case study.
+The Homer Plessy Community Schools district, which serves middle school students in a New Orleans neighborhood, increased the average state test score for eighth grade math by 13 percent one year after the district implemented IM in 2021, according to the case study.

-In Des Moines, Iowa, the case study cited a 2022 survey that said students and educators found the Illustrative Mathematics curriculum more engaging and enjoyable compared with the prior materials, but it did not provide any data regarding improved test scores or student performance.
+In Des Moines, Iowa, the case study cited a 2022 survey that said students and educators found the Illustrative Mathematics curriculum more engaging and enjoyable than the prior materials, but it did not provide any data regarding improved test scores or student performance.

-Likewise, the 2022 case study of grades K-5 in the Greeley-Evans District 6 in Colorado did not provide any figures pertaining to academic achievement, but it did say classroom behavior improved as the number of discipline referrals decreased from 700 to 300 in one year because the students were more interested in their work and did not cause disruptions due to boredom.
+Likewise, the 2022 case study of grades K–5 in the Greeley-Evans District 6 in Colorado did not provide any figures pertaining to academic achievement, but it did say classroom behavior improved as the number of discipline referrals decreased to 300 from 700 in one year because the students were more interested in their work and did not cause disruptions out of boredom.